 While you may allow affiliates to promote any of your products, it’s best to encourage them to promote the items that usually yield the highest average order value (AOV).
 If you offer percentage commissions, your high-AOV products will earn affiliates a higher commission payout.

-You might also encourage affiliates to promote your most popular products – the best-converting items – or the products that best fit with a given affiliate’s audience.
+You might also encourage affiliates to promote your most popular products – the best-converting items – or the product categories that best fit with a given affiliate’s audience.

 If you give affiliates a choice in which products to promote, it still helps to let affiliates know the exact products that bring in more conversions and higher AOV.